nielskrijger/blog/src/posts/2017-06-05-backend-servers-focus-on-request-not-model.md

 Changing **code** is usually fairly easy, particularly when automated testing is in place.
 Changing **data** is difficult and painful, requiring migration scripts to be run on production systems and lots of testing.
 Changing **API** contracts however is by far the most painful because all clients depending on that contract will need to change too, often during a (long) migration period.

-MBA's tend to focus the application design on the domain model (e.g. [DDD](https://en.wikipedia.org/wiki/Domain-driven_design)) thus focus on a model layer within the application code (least important) rather than the API (e.g. [REST](https://en.wikipedia.org/wiki/Representational_state_transfer).
+MBA's tend to focus the application design on the domain model (e.g. [DDD](https://en.wikipedia.org/wiki/Domain-driven_design)) thus focus on a model layer within the application code (least important) rather than the API (e.g. [REST](https://en.wikipedia.org/wiki/Representational_state_transfer)).

 ### Yet another model

 MBA's introduce a third model that you have to reason about.
 Assume a webshop receives a request `POST /orders { ... }`, let's call the model of this request "**REQ**".
 Eventually the order is persisted in a database; model "**DB**".
-Because object-oriented languages use objects and relationships in their application design it is intuitive to enforce the relationships between say a `User` and the `Order` in application code.
+The MBA introduces a third model capturing relationships between domain object (for example, between a `User` and the `Order`) in the application code.
 Let's call this model "**APP**".

 Now the developer is faced with the challenge to translate **REQ** to **APP** to **DB**... and back again.
 Commonly "controllers" are used to direct this process.
 How best to develop controllers has always been a tricky issue evidenced by the numerous discussions on '[Fat](http://blog.joncairns.com/2013/04/fat-model-skinny-controller-is-a-load-of-rubbish/) [models](https://stackoverflow.com/questions/14044681/fat-models-and-skinny-controllers-sounds-like-creating-god-models) [and](https://www.slideshare.net/damiansromek/thin-controllers-fat-models-proper-code-structure-for-mvc) [skinny](http://robdvr.com/fat-models-skinny-controllers-skinny-models-skinny-controllers/) [controllers](http://weblog.jamisbuck.org/2006/10/18/skinny-controller-fat-model)'.

 A third model makes it less clear where code responsibilities lie.
+Some examples:

-Is input validation part of **REQ** or enforced centrally in **APP**?
-An email being unique can only be truly guaranteed by **DB** whereas you might expect such logic in **APP**.
-For one request you may know immediately upon receiving **REQ** the client is not authorized, whereas for another request domain objects must be retrieved to establish authorization, a responsbility of **APP**.
+- Input validation can be part of **REQ** or enforced centrally in **APP**
+- An email being unique can only be truly guaranteed by **DB** whereas you might expect such logic in **APP**
+- For one request you know immediately upon receiving **REQ** the client is not authorized, whereas for another request domain objects must be retrieved to establish authorization, a responsibility of **APP**.

+Despite the introduction of a third model you will find a lot of shared code does not fit well anywhere and ends up in separate "services".

 A software design with just **REQ** and **DB** is more straightforward, in essence becoming a set of scripts, each handling it's own request.